STEP #1 Mounting Engine to your Bicycle

 The engine is a 2 cycle design, therefore, a gasoline/oil mixture is necessary.

 An ISO-L-EGD/JASO-FD rated synthetic oil is required for engine use.
-We highly recommend Ecotech Synthetic 2-Stroke Engine Oil.
+We highly recommend Stenz Synthetic Blend 2-Stroke Engine Oil.

 Failure to use non-approved oil will void all warranties and may violate EPA regulations.